AmbroseWebGroup/FlowNav/readme.md

 ## Changelog

+### Alpha 1.1.3

+- **Bug Fix**: if there are scripts in the current document that are hard-coded, the code to get the relative `navbar.json` path would not run correctly.

 ### Alpha 1.1.2

 - The JSON path is now relative to the `flownav(.min).js` file meaning as long as this file and the `navbar.json` file are in the same directory, the JS & CSS will work in any document location relative to the root